jackyzha0/quartz/content/Essays/law-school.md

 ## Applying
 I was one of the lucky ones that knew I wanted to be a lawyer right out of the gate.

 With law school, a substantial minority of applicants are on their second career ("nontraditional students"), or view law school as a backup plan after job prospects from their recent degree didn't pan out.
-Teachers and aspiring history professors are plentiful in this degree.
+Teachers and former aspiring history professors are plentiful in this degree.
 - Sidebar: I will say, teachers being present makes study sessions very helpful, and icebreaker parties significantly more fun!

 There are a lot of equitable concerns and shady dealings with law school applications, as well as a lot of conflicting opinions.